 Step 3: In this step run "cellranger multi" for GEX+VDJ+(optionally Antibody) data

 cellranger multi pipeline for GEX+VDJ data as described here.
 You will need to run multi pipeline once for each sample.
-Points to note for this round of multi analysis runs:
+Points to note for this round of multi-analysis runs:

 a) Note that in this step you will not use the Multiplexing Capture (TotalSeqC for hashing) library data.
+(Please note that if using the same library for Hashtag & Antibody, then the same FASTQs can be used for both steps 1 and 3 respectively).

 b) You will use the per sample FASTQs for GEX libraries generated in Step 2.
 However, for VDJ FASTQs, you will use the FASTQs for the full library.